Skip to content

 C. Mechanical design and mahine design

 This is an updated version of the design from the Week 02 assignment.
-Some changes were made to meet current requirements, while other parts were kept the same to allow for future modifications, especially for 3D printing.
+Some changes were made to meet current requirements, while other parts were kept the same to allow for future modifications.

 D. Programming